Elisa di Rivombrosa: Episode 21

 Lucrezia decides to kill Elisa, because it is the only obstacle to her happiness with Fabrizio and to the top of power.
 Lucrezia asks Isabella to prick Elisa with a poisoned rose at the funeral of Count Drago.
 Meanwhile, Lucrezia goes to Martino, who has fever, but he calls Elisa.
-At Rivombrosa, the commander comes to ask Fabrizio to testify about the death of Gulio Drago.
+At Rivombrosa, the commander comes to ask Fabrizio to testify about the death of Giulio Drago.
 During the funeral, Isabella does not fully meet the order she received: she pricks to Elisa with the thorn of the rose, but the thorn was not poisoned.
 After the funeral, Elisa and Fabrizio go to the police station and testified that it was a duel and Giulio was killed by accident.
 Then Lucrezia discovers that Isabella did not fulfill its orders and kill her.
 Before his death, Isabella makes sure that Martino hears that Lucrezia is not the mother of Martin and reveals that his father is Fabrizo.
 In this situation, the boy decides to escape from the awning.
 When Lucretia realizes that the boy had disappeared, she sends the servants to catch him, ordering even shoot in his direction.
 She herself went to Rivombrosa, where is faking to be a worried mother.
 When entering the courtyard of the palace, Martino is attacked by people Lucretia, but he manages to survive the ambush.
 Martino tells to Fabrizio and Elisa what Lucrezia did (that Lucrezia is not his mother and she killed Isabella).
 Meanwhile, Angelo pretending to have a broken arm, scans the library, searching the list.
 He does not know that Count Fabrizio has placed the list in the Virgin Mary statue from the palace chapel.
 Fabrizio realizes that Angelo is looking for the list.
 During the confrontation reveals that he worked for the Marquis Beauville and is on the side of good.
 Fabrizio is stunned by the situation, remembering the last words of Giulio, realizes that all the time was wrong: that not the Marquis Beauville is the heads the conspiracy, but his wife - Lucrezia Van Necker Beauville.